openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 Add a Recommender
 ********************************

-To add a Recommender to a course, follow these steps.
+To add a recommender to a course, follow these steps.

 #.
 Go to the unit in the course outline where you want to add the
-   RecommenderXBlock.
+   recommender.

 #.
 Under **Add New Component**, select **Advanced**.